-The best way to help protect from the virus is an annual flu vaccination.1 It has been shown to help lower the risk of catching the flu as well as help reduce the severity of illness for those who still experience symptoms of the flu.1
+The best way to help protect from the virus is an annual flu vaccination.2 It has been shown to help lower the risk of catching the flu as well as help reduce the severity of illness for those who still experience symptoms of the flu.2

 Some People Are More at Risk

-While anyone can get the flu, certain groups are at increased risk of flu-related infection and complications.
-High-risk individuals include anyone who has a chronic health condition (even if these conditions are under control), young children, pregnant women, older adults, and certain racial and ethnic minority groups.3
+While anyone can get the flu, certain groups are at increased risk of getting sick from flu and developing complications.
+High-risk individuals include anyone who has a chronic health condition, young children, pregnant women, older adults, and certain racial and ethnic minority groups.7

 Older Adults